4 min read

 Theravada Buddhism is organized around the notion of breaking the cycle of Samsara (escaping reincarnation).
 Mahayana Buddhism aims to achieve enlightenment through the teachings of the Buddha, but it ultimately chooses to stay in Samsara and reincarnate out of compassion for others.

-The two major branches of Buddhism have their own interpretations of the Buddha’s teachings.
+The two major types of Buddhism have their own interpretations of the Buddha’s teachings.
 But it’s important to remember that while Theravada and Mahayana Buddhism are unique, they are still based on the same beliefs.

 At the end of the day, Buddhists follow the teachings of the Buddha.
 But they have different ways of going about it.